yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components/Graphics/Common/GTK+_Graphics_Framework.rst

 Demos
 *****

-GTK+ will attempt to interact with a windowing system on startup.
+GTK+ will interact with a windowing system on startup.
 If one is not running, or it fails to connect to one for any reason, you will see the following error:

 .. code-block:: text

-   (<application-name>:<pid>): Gtk-WARNING **: 21:21:27.361: cannot open display: <display>
+   (<application_name>:<pid>): Gtk-WARNING **: 21:21:27.361: cannot open display: <display>

-If no display value is returned, then you are more than likely missing the ``WAYLAND_DISPLAY`` environment variable.
+If no display value is present, then you are more than likely missing the ``WAYLAND_DISPLAY`` environment variable.
 Check the :doc:`Weston` section for more information.